harryneopotter/teacher-ste-public/README.md

+# Tanya English Teacher Showcase Bot

+## Important Environment Note

+**Google Cloud SDK is NOT installed locally.
+All Google Cloud commands (gcloud, gsutil, etc.) must be run from the Google Cloud Shell.**

+This applies to deployment, credential setup, bucket/file management, and any GCP resource operations.
+Do not attempt to run GCP CLI commands from your local machine unless you have installed and configured the SDK.

+For troubleshooting and onboarding, see `docs/deployment-notes.md` for more details.
 # 🎨 Tanya's Creative Writing Program

 Welcome to Tanya Kaushik's Creative Writing Program website!
 This beautiful, modern platform connects young writers with an experienced creative writing teacher through an engaging online experience.